TopHatsRPeak/TopHatsRPeak/README.md

 <details>
 <summary>a bit abt me yeah</summary>
-well lets start from that im a QUITE awkward person. buuuut i actually tend to yap and joke (maybe not always funny) a lot.........
+well lets start from that im QUITE an awkward person. buuuut i actually tend to yap and joke (maybe not always funny) a lot.........

   i ENJOY making new acquaintances so feel free to talk to me hehe